 - Grease bundt pan with shortening.
 Set aside.

-- In large mixing bowl (I use a hand mixer), mix butter, vanilla, and cream cheese until fully combined.
+- In large mixing bowl (I use a hand mixer), mix butter and vanilla until fully combined.

 - Add sugar ½ cup at a time.

 - Add flour ½ cup at a time.
 Once you begin adding flour, the goal is to mix as little as possible so they cake does not become chewy.